WordsTree/wordstree-pocket-navigator/README.md

 # Changelog

 ## 1.0

 * Meta Box added to posts and pages screen with the user's Pocket links.

+## 1.0.1

+- Fixed CSS presentation for the Post Editor Screen.

 # Upgrade Notice

 ## 1.0

 Our first version.

+## 1.0.1

+Bug Fixes.